mitchdavenport88/family-feasts/README.md

 As the site owner / admin I want:
 * The ability to edit and delete any recipes regardless of who posted it.
 * The ability to remove user profiles if needed.
-* To be able to add new categories and edit and delete existing ones.
+* To be able to add new categories, edit and delete existing ones.

 ### Scope - functionality
-* The site must have a section where all recipes are displayed, for all to see.
+* The site must have a section where all recipes are displayed, for all visitors to see.
 * Present the relevant information on each individual recipe on its own page following a pre-determined template.
 * Allow users to login or register in order to be able to contribute towards the sites content (add, edit and delete recipes).
 * The user will be able to add, edit and delete recipes once logged in/registered.